avivsbt/react-chart/README.md

 ### Learning Source and Credits
 This project was inspired by the tutorial on CSS-Tricks on how to make a line chart with CSS.
-You can find the tutorial here.[here](https://css-tricks.com/how-to-make-a-line-chart-with-css/)
+You can find the tutorial[here](https://css-tricks.com/how-to-make-a-line-chart-with-css/)